FREE SHIPPING on orders of $85 or more

 Flemish surnames are characterized by a large number of spelling variations.
 One reason for this is that medieval English lacked definite spelling rules.
 The spellings of surnames were also influenced by the official court languages, which were French and Latin.
 Names were rarely spelled consistently in medieval times.
 Scribes and church officials recorded names as they sounded, rather than adhering to specific spelling rules, and people often had their names registered in several different forms throughout their lives.
 One of the greatest reasons for change is the linguistic uniqueness of the Flemish settlers in England, who spoke a language closely related to Dutch.
 The pronunciation and spelling of Flemish names were often altered to suit the tastes of English-speaking people.
 In many cases, the first, final, or middle syllables of surnames were eliminated.
 The name has been spelled Pitman, Pittman and others.

 This web page shows only a small excerpt of our Pittman research.
 Another 153 words (11 lines of text) are included under the topic Early Pittman History in all our PDF Extended History products and printed products wherever possible.

 Another 31 words (2 lines of text) are included under the topic Early Pittman Notables in all our PDF Extended History products and printed products wherever possible.

 Discovered in the immigration and passenger lists were a number of people bearing the name Pittman:

-Pittman Settlers in the United States in the 17th Century
+Pittman Settlers in United States in the 17th Century

-Pittman Settlers in the United States in the 19th Century
+Pittman Settlers in United States in the 19th Century

 The Pittman Family Crest was acquired from the Houseofnames.com archives.
 The Pittman Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.